dealii/dealii/tests/examples/README.md

 to run the deal.II examples (located under ./examples/ in the repository) as automated tests using CTest.
-Instead of storing copies of the source code of these example, we only store a fairly small textual diff for each example.
-This is motivated by the lesson, that copies of examples very quickly become out of date and we repeatedly fail to detect if an example program breaks due to a change in the library.
+Instead of storing copies of the source code of these example, we only store a fairly small textual diff for each example that, for example, limit the number of time steps or number of mesh refinement steps.
+Wanting to test the current form of the tutorial programs, perhaps up to these small modifications, is motivated by the lesson that copies of examples very quickly become out of date and we repeatedly fail to detect if an example program breaks due to a change in the library.